tsarkar9/ML-Prediction/README.md

 # ML-Prediction

-Prediction using Supervised Machine Learning
+## Prediction using Supervised Machine Learning

-Predicting the percentage of marks that a student is expected to score based upon the number of hours they studied.
+Finding out the percentage of marks that a student is expected to score based upon the number of hours they studied.

+This is a simple linear regression task as it involves just two variables.